 Simply pick out the Hornworms and put them in a container.
 Once you have collected all of the worms, take the container and place the worms in an area far away from your garden!
 A good idea would be to place them in a nearby forest or green area outside your house.
 Just keep them as far away from your precious tomato plants as possible!

 Other methods consist of making a natural caterpillar detergent.
 You can make one using 2 tablespoons of soap or laundry detergent, one tablespoon of cayenne pepper, and 1 gallon of warm water.
 Mix all of these ingredients into a solution.

 For the best results put this homemade solution in a spray bottle and spray the leave of your tomato plant.
 Make sure that you spray the plant all over the foliage.
 This will prevent the caterpillars from eating your tomato plant and it will get rid of them naturally.

 Neem oil is a very effective solution when it comes to removing pests and especially Hornworms.
 It is a natural pesticide that is made from neem seeds.
 Neem oil is considered to be natural and harmless to your plants.

-- 🌻【Easy to Use for Many Applications!】- To use for plants, simply mix 1.5 teaspoons of Plantonix Neem Bliss per 1 quart of water.
+- 🌻【Easy to Use for Many Applications!】- For indoor and outdoor use, simply mix 1.5 teaspoons of Neem Bliss per 1 quart of water.
 Then, add half a teaspoon of dish soap per 1 quart of water.
-Spray the diluted Neem Bliss on all leaf surfaces, and then reuse every 2-4 weeks for best results!
+Spray the diluted Neem Bliss on all leaf surfaces.
+For best results, reuse every 2-4 weeks!